pointlet/dotfiles/README.md

 ```
 cd dotfiles
 ```
-3. 'stow .'
-    - 'stow --adpot .' if you want to override conflicting files
+3. now you can stow you configuration creating symlinks to the dotfiles directory for you local user

 ```
 stow .
+# or if you want to copy existing config file overriding the dotfiles version of it
+stow --adopt
 ```

 config for: